 |Map indicates heaviest populations of J-M172 haplogroup.|

 Thus far, only one person from another branch of the family has responded and been tested.
 Florian Spadoni, descended from the Spadoni family of Bigliolio, Italy, also took a Y-DNA test at Family TreeDNA this year.
 Unfortunately, a comparison of the results indicates that we are not related.
 However, we can’t make a firm conclusion based on the results of only two family members.
 We need more male members of the Ponte Buggianese and Bigliolo families to step forward and be tested.
 In fact, I welcome any Spadoni from anywhere in the world to join in this endeavor.
-A Y-DNA test that measures the recommended 37 genetic markers normally costs $169 (but it is on sale until the end of December 2014 for only $129).
+A Y-DNA test that measures the recommended 37 genetic markers normally costs $169 (but it sometimes goes on sale).

 Outside of Italy, the countries with the highest percentage of people in this haplogroup appear to be Chechens, Iraqis and Georgians.
 Interestingly, Lela—my son Randall’s wife—is from Georgia, so there is a decent chance Randall and Lela share the same haplogroup.
 Thus, they could be, in the most liberal use of the term, related.